 06 of 08

-The history of lavender goes back at least 2500 years.
-Native to Mediterranean regions, lavender has been used in cooking and as an herbalistic cure since biblical times.
+The history of lavender goes back at least 2,500 years.
+It is native to the Mediterranean region and has been used in cooking and as an herbal cure since biblical times.

-Use lavender in a romantic bath by candlelight, make a sachet and place it in the dryer with your bed sheets, to infuse them with a wonderful scent.
-Enjoy!
+Use lavender in a romantic bath by candlelight or make a sachet and place it in the dryer with your bed sheets to infuse them with a wonderful scent.

 07 of 08